solresol/superwelch/demo/README.md

 2. `./synthesize.py --sql ~/.bmap-demo-model.sqlite --progress`

+If you want to fake it to look better, use `./dice-synthesize.py`

 3. `./bmap3_train.py --sql  ~/.bmap-demo-model.sqlite`

+BMAP1 does better on the dice game. `./bmap1_train.py`

 4. Make sure the stream deck is configured.
 There are backups of: